- AustraliaEnglish

 Why do I have problems with my zero export system after updating to version 2.6.6.R of the Sunny Home Manager?

-Compatible devices - In general
+Compatible devices - General

-It says "For UK only:" on my Sunny Home Manager type label.
+On the type label of my Sunny Home Manager it says 'For UK only'.
 Can I use this device in other countries as well?

-The addition "For UK only:" simply refers to the address below of the SMA subsidiary as a contact for the UK.
+The information For UK only solely refers to the address of the SMA subsidiary below as a contact for Great Britain.

 Why is the battery of the Sunny Tripower Smart Energy 5 kW / 6 kW / 8 kW / 10 kW not charging?

-Since the Sunny Home Manager FW version 2.14.13.R, it is necessary to reset any parameter changes to the default value settings (external default: upper battery charge limit 100% (0-100%), lower battery discharge limit 0% (0-100%)).
+Since the Sunny Home Manager firmware version 2.14.13.R, it is necessary to reset any parameter changes that have been made to their default values.

 Compatible home appliances